kevin85421/Cloud-Computing-Concepts-Part-1/README.md

 *	https://www.coursera.org/specializations/cloud-computing

 # What is the project?
-	The project is about implementing a membership protocol.
+*	The project is about implementing a gossip protocol.

 # How do I run the Grader on my computer ?
 	$ chmod +x GraderNew.sh